-An investment committee was established to manage the Group's credit and market risk arising out of its investment activities.
-The committee is bound by an investment policy, which establishes maximum exposures to individual counterparties and minimum holdings in securities issued by first class names.
+An Investment Committee was established to manage the Group's credit and market risk arising out of its investment activities.
+The Committee is bound by an investment policy, which establishes maximum exposures to individual counterparties and minimum holdings in securities issued by first class names.
 The Board of Directors has approved this investment policy and subsequent revisions.
-At 31 December 2016 56% of the Company's debt securities comprised of Government Bonds (55% in 2015), of which 47% (49% in 2015) are investments in Government Bonds on the Malta Stock Exchange and 8% (6% in 2015) are quoted on equivalent exchanges.
-The remaining 44% (45% in 2015) represented investments in corporate bonds listed of which 14% (20% in 2015) are listed on the Malta Stock Exchange and 30% (25% in 2015) are listed on equivalent European exchanges.
+At 31 December 2017 46% of the Company's debt securities comprised of Government Bonds (2016: 56%), of which 34% (2016: 47%) are investments in Government Bonds on the Malta Stock Exchange and 12% (2016: 9%) are quoted on equivalent exchanges.
+The remaining 54% (2016: 44%) represented investments in corporate bonds listed of which 19% (2016: 14%) are listed on the Malta Stock Exchange and 35% (2016: 30%) are listed on equivalent European exchanges.